 For an interim period, Paul Thiersch (1879–1928), the vice-chancellor of Burg Giebichenstein University of Art and Design, took over as the museum director before Alois J. Schardt (1889–1955) was officially appointed to the position.
 Under Thiersch, the collection of paintings was no longer presented on Grosser Berlin square; in 1921 it was moved to the domed hall, completed in 1917.
 This meant that the collections of fine and applied arts were united in the Moritzburg for the first time, on a permanent basis.

-Schardt followed in Sauerlandt's tradition of focusing the collections on modernist and contemporary art, while adding important takes on abstract art, including works by El Lissitzky, Paul Klee and Wassily Kandinsky.
+Schardt followed in Sauerlandt's tradition of focusing the collections on contemporary art, while adding important takes on abstract art, including works by El Lissitzky, Paul Klee and Wassily Kandinsky.
 In addition to his progressive collection policy, like his predecessors Schardt also shaped the history of the museum through an innovative presentation concept.
 As well as introducing artificial light and attempting to create a relatively stylistically neutral spatial setting in which to present the works, Schardt experimented with walls painted in different colours to underline the effect the works of art had on viewers.

 Alois J. Schardt went even further than Sauerlandt in adding new works to the museum’s collections which emphasised their contemporaneity.
 It is especially worth mentioning those by Lyonel Feininger, who had a studio in the gate tower of Moritzburg Castle between 1929 and 1931, as an artist in residence.
 Originally assigned to paint a view of the Halle an der Saale, following intensive engagement with the town Feininger produced a cycle of eleven paintings.
 On their completion in 1931, the town council acquired the paintings of Halle for the museum.

-The museum in the “Third Reich”
+The museum in National Socialist time

 Whereas Halle’s museum of art had been one of Germany’s most modern museums until 1933, its reputation underwent a reversal after the Nazis seized power.
 Modernist art was now considered “degenerate” and defamed throughout Germany.
 The museums most seriously affected were those which had been intensively dedicated to contemporary art prior to 1933.
 Thousands of their holdings were looted.
 The “Degenerate Art” research centre in Berlin today documents more than 20,000 confiscated works.